 Caleb credits this connection for much of his success.
 “Ryan has been my biggest mentor,” he says.
 “He’s helped me to get scholarships and papers published and I’ve learned more from him than anyone here at UM.”

-Caleb is graduating with a degree in Ecological Restoration-Terrestrial option.
+Caleb graduated with a degree in Ecological Restoration-Terrestrial option.
 He received the Montana Institute on Ecosystems Research Experience for Undergraduates, an Irene Evers Competitive Undergraduate Research Scholarship, was nominated for an Outstanding Student Leader Award, and received the Howard C. Lee Memorial Scholarship from the CFC.
 Caleb was president of the student chapter of the Society for Ecological Restoration in 2013.